simondlevy/BreezyRobotArm/README.md

 This repository contains a Python library and simple use-case for controlling a multi-jointed robot arm using an Arduino microcontroller.
-By using standard Python (instead of C++ or MicroPython), the library allows you to import and use other powerful Python libraries like [OpenCV](http://opencv.org/) to add intelligent behaviors to your robot.
+By using standard Python (instead of C++ or MicroPython), the library allows you to import and use other powerful Python libraries like [NumPy](http://www.numpy.org/) and [OpenCV](http://opencv.org/) to add intelligent behaviors (e.g, [inverse kinematics](https://studywolf.wordpress.com/2013/04/11/inverse-kinematics-of-3-link-arm-with-constrained-minimization-in-python/) to your robot.

 To get started, you should download and install [PyFirmata](https://github.com/tino/pyFirmata).
 Once your robot arm is